Jim Torrey: Mayoral tenure

-On June 18th, 1999, Eugene police used tear gas on an anti-capitalist protest, which affected over 200 people and arrested 20 demonstrators.
+On June 18, 1999, Eugene police used tear gas on an anti-capitalist protest, which affected over 200 people and arrested 20 demonstrators.
 Citizens claimed that the mayor had directed police to needlessly harass individuals in black clothing.

 2008 mayoral candidacy

 Torrey ran again for mayor of Eugene in 2008.
 He qualified for a runoff election in November of that year, but lost to incumbent Kitty Piercy.
 Torrey's decision as a former two-term mayor to challenge a first term was described as an "unprecedented contest" in Eugene politics.

 Post-mayoral career

 After his time as mayor, Torrey unsuccessfully ran for the Oregon State Senate in 2006 as the Republican nominee.
-He was then elected Eugene School Board Representative 5 as an Independent Party of Oregon member in 2007.
-He served three terms before being defeated in 2019 by Shabram Martina, an educator.
+He was then elected to the non-partisan Board of Directors of the Eugene School District in 2007.
+He served three terms before being defeated in 2019 by Martina Shabram, an educator and political newcomer.
+A majority of the Directors then appointed him to a newly vacated seat, in the face of opposition from the teachers' union and local community groups.